 - Visit their offices.
 Make an appointment with your Legislators’ District offices.

-Please note that it is particularly crucial to meet with Legislators who participate on the Assembly and Senate committees through which CAMLT bills most frequently pass so they are better prepared to tackle complex CLS issues that arise in committee.
+Please note that it is particularly crucial to meet with Legislators who participate on the Assembly and Senate committees through which CAMLT bills most frequently pass so they are better prepared to tackle complex laboratory issues that arise in committee.

-Assembly Business, Professions and Consumer Protection Committee: Susan Bonilla (D-Chair), Brian Jones (R-Vice Chair), Raul Bocanegra (D), Nora Campos (D), Roger Dickinson (D), Susan Eggman (D), Rich Gordon (D), Curt Hagman (R), Chris Holden (D), Brian Maienschein (R), Kevin Mullin (D), Nancy Skinner (D), Phil Ting (D), Scott Wilk (R)
+Assembly Business, Professions and Consumer Protection Committee: Susan Bonilla (D-Chair), Brian Jones (R-Vice Chair), Catharine Baker (R),Richard Bloom (D), Nora Campos (D), Ling Ling Chang (R), Bill Dodd (D), Susan Talamantes Eggman (D), Mike Gatto (D), Chris Holden (D), Kevin Mullin (D), Phillip Ting (D), Scott Wilk (R), Jim Wood (D)

 Strengthen Your Voice: Contribute Today!

 Please donate to the CAMLT Lab-PAC fund.
 Lab-PAC is a critical means of supporting and electing Legislators to the California Legislature who share a like-minded philosophy with CAMLT and who are open-minded to learning the issues and challenges facing your profession.
 Encourage the colleagues you work with.
 Get your chapters and chapter members to contribute.
 Talk to your vendors.
 Get involved!
 Your voice in the political process is much louder as CAMLT than as an individual.
 Contribute to the collective resources of CAMLT to grow your political clout.
-Visit the Lab-PAC page for a donation form.
+Visit the Lab-PAC page to donate online or for a donation form.
 Your gift in any amount will help your profession.
 Contribute now!

-Please mail donations made payable to: LAB-PAC
+Please mail donations made payable to:

-Please write a check to LAB-PAC now!
+Please write a check to LAB-PAC or donate online now!

 Recruit New CAMLT Members!